Skip to Content

 Tips for Learning the Differences Between Minerals and Crystals

-Sometimes it can be difficult to tell the difference between certain minerals and crystals that look very similar in coloration or shape.
+Sometimes, it can be difficult to distinguish between certain minerals and crystals that look very similar in colouration or shape.

 Here are some tips for figuring out the differences between the rocks, minerals, and crystals that you collect:

 The easiest way to keep your collection organized is to put it into a clear container like one designed to separate craft beads.
-Each compartment of the container can be labeled so that you know every crystal and where it’s supposed to go.
+Each container compartment can be labelled so you know every crystal and where it should go.

 This is especially important if collecting rocks and gems in the field is a part of your hobby, as you may need to consult with geographical notes to determine what type of rock or mineral you’ve found.

-Not only is it more fun to share the hobby of collecting minerals with other people that share your passion, but you’re also much more likely to find good rocks and minerals on collection field trips if you go with more experienced rockhounds who know exactly where to look.
+It is more fun to share the hobby of collecting minerals with other people who share your passion, but you’re also much more likely to find good rocks and minerals on collection field trips if you go with more experienced rockhounds who know exactly where to look.

-It might seem like something out of grade school, but flashcards are a great way to teach yourself the basic physical qualities of different minerals and make you better at being able to identify them on sight.
+It might seem like something out of grade school, but flashcards are a great way to teach yourself the basic physical qualities of different minerals and make you better at identifying them on sight.

 If you’re interested in the alleged metaphysical properties of rocks and crystals, these kinds of notes can also be memorized via flashcards.